The benefits of wearing a scarf

 Faux Fur – Infinity Scarves

-A plush shorter faux fur scarf says ‘I wear my glamour subtlety’, as worn by Donna Martin a Lifestyle Coach and featured writer in the book ‘The Awakened Warrior Toolkit’, what a great look – thanks Donna for sharing!
+A plush shorter faux fur scarf says ‘I wear my glamour subtlety’, as worn on the right by Donna Martin a Lifestyle Coach and featured writer in the book ‘The Awakened Warrior Toolkit’, what a great look – thanks Donna for sharing!

 Now do you see what I am saying!
-A scarf, silk, faux fur, colourful, tasselled, or otherwise, is the accessory that keeps on giving, plus if you are ever stuck as to a gift for what to buy, provided you know the persons colour preferences, they will always be a welcome addition, my wardrobe can testify to that fact.
+A scarf, silk, faux fur, colourful, tasselled, or otherwise, is the accessory that keeps on giving they make for a wonderful gift and will always be a welcome addition, my wardrobe can testify to that fact.

 Cover image black faux fur scarf modelled by Lorena Nuñez.